GenesisEducationKyiv/software-engineering-school-5-0-vladyslavJ/docs/sad/001-ports-and-adapters-architecture.md

 ## 2. Decision

-We have chosen the **Ports and Adapters (Hexagonal) Architecture**.
+А We have chosen the **Ports and Adapters (Hexagonal) Architecture**, often used in combination with **Domain-Driven Design (DDD)** principles.
 This pattern isolates the core application logic (domain and application layers) from external concerns.

 - **Ports** are interfaces that define how the application interacts with the outside world.
 There are two types: